linuxmuster/linuxmuster-adminui/docs_src/index.rst

 Welcome in this API reference documentation !

-Linuxmuster-webui7 is a part of the `linuxmuster.net <https://www.linuxmuster.net/de/home/>`_'s project which provides a complete environment for school network management.
+Linuxmuster-adminui is a part of the `linuxmuster.net <https://www.linuxmuster.net/de/home/>`_'s project which provides a complete environment for school network management.

 You can find the whole description of the install process on the `official documentation page <https://docs.linuxmuster.net/de/latest/>`_ of the project.